ccqpein/code-it-later-rs/README.md

 //:= line2
 ```

 The first line "hello world" will be ignore because it start with `'!'`.
-The only way to show this line is give the keyword `JIRA-123` like `codeitlater -k JIRA-123`
+To show this line is give the keyword `JIRA-123` like `codeitlater -k JIRA-123`

+Or give the `--show-ignored` true if you want to show everything, like `codeitlater --show-ignored true`.

 ### Excluding some folder ###